Builder Pattern

 Builder constructed: com.javapapers.sample.designpattern.builder.House@7d772e

-The way you its demonstrated is really amazing.
+The way you demonstrated the design pattern is really amazing.

 Thank You dude

-Your example helped me to Visualize the Pattern very easily
+Your example helped me to Visualize the builder Pattern very easily

 Thanks,